-As I waited on hold to speak with Mike Long about our travel arrangements, the Beatles song “Yesterday” played on the Elite Racing telephone line.
-The terror attacks on 9/11 had thrown everything into uncertainty.
-The song was eerily apropos to the mood of the nation. “…There’s a shadow hanging over me,” sang Paul McCartney.
+As I waited on hold to speak with Mike Long about our travel arrangements, the Beatles’ song “Yesterday” played quietly on the Elite Racing telephone line.
+The terror attacks of 9/11 had thrown everything into uncertainty, and the tune’s soft words became eerily à propos to the mood of the nation. “…there’s a shadow hanging over me,” sang Paul McCartney.
 “Oh, yesterday came suddenly.”

 In Philadelphia, race director Mark Stewart was uncertain, as well, feeling like he was slipping into a deep depression.
 There had been so many bomb threats in Center City that his secretary wouldn’t come to work.
 Mark was trying to do the right thing, but struggled with what the ‘right thing’ was.

 Sporting contests throughout the country had been cancelled out of respect for the national tragedy.
 These pseudo-battles of ours pitting mighty teams in titanic struggle upon well-groomed playing fields somehow seemed horribly inconsequential, if not a pure mockery of what true battles we were soon to visit.
 But running was another form of sport, thought Mark Stewart, one that is as much communal as competitive.